-[PR 5.8.6-1] The 5G system shall provide the capability of coordination between different mobile metaverse services to prevent poor user experience due to conflicting XR media.
+[PR 5.8.6-1] The 5G system shall provide the capability of reducing the differences between different mobile metaverse services communication performance for a given UE to prevent inconsistency of experience due to XR media with divergent or conflicting characteristics, e.g., resolution, latency or packet loss.

-Editor’s Note: How to support the coordination is for further study.
+NOTE: The UE can provide communication services for more than one terminal equipment.

 5.9 Synchronized predictive avatars

 5.9.1 Description